xaaha/hulak/README.md

 # Schema

-To enable auto-completion for Hulak YAML files, you have following options:
+To enable auto-completion for Hulak YAML files, you have the following options:

 > **Note:** You need a YAML language server for any of these options to work.

+## Option 1: Schema Store (Recommended)

+The Hulak schema is now available in the [Schema Store](https://www.schemastore.org/json/).
+If your editor supports Schema Store (most do, like VS Code and Neovim with `yaml-language-server`), auto-completion will work automatically for files ending in `.hk.yaml` or `.hk.yml`.

+If Schema Store is not set up in your editor, use **Option 2** or **Option 3** below.

-## Option 1: Declare Schema in the File
+## Option 2: Declare Schema in the File

 You can declare the schema at the top of your YAML file.
 This can either be a local schema or a schema referenced by a URL.
 Here are two examples: